 How to Pan-Fry Fish Fillets

-Pan-frying fish is arguably the most delicious way to cook any non-fatty fish.
+Pan-frying fish is one of the most delicious ways to cook any non-fatty fish.
 The coating protects the flesh from direct heat and helps keep the fish moist, while also providing a browned and crispy or crunchy crust.
-The method avoids the large amount of oil (not to mention the mess) required for deep frying.
+The method avoids a large amount of oil (not to mention the mess) required for deep frying.